-On Kobe Bryant Day, we honored the late basketball player and his daughter, Gianna, by revealing a mural on the West Coast Trial Lawyers headquarters building.
-Fans of the Bryant family are welcomed to visit the mural, which is located on 1147 South Hope Street in Downtown Los Angeles
+On Kobe Bryant Day, we honored the late basketball player and his daughter, Gianna, by revealing the largest Kobe Bryant mural in Los Angeles mural on the West Coast Trial Lawyers headquarters building.
+Fans of the Bryant family are welcomed to visit the new Kobe Bryant mural, which is located on 1147 South Hope Street in Downtown Los Angeles.

 Our decision to commemorate Bryant and the legacy he left behind has been in the works for the past year.
 We wanted to make sure the mural captured specific aspects that relate to Bryant’s life.
 We worked together with Branded Arts to make this idea into a reality.
 With the help of two extremely talented artists, Odeith and Nikkolas Smith, the largest Kobe Bryant mural in Los Angeles history was created.

-An Explanation of What Is on the Mural
+What Is on the Kobe Bryant Mural in Los Angeles

 Looking closely at the mural, you will find many detailed factors that describe Bryant.
 To the left, you will notice a black mamba.
 Bryant was often referred to as the “Black Mamba” due to his relentless hard work and effort he put into his career of being a professional basketball player.
 To the right is Gianna, who is seen wearing a jersey and holding a basketball.
 His daughter was greatly devoted to becoming a basketball player like her father and was planning to pursue a career in the WNBA.
 Behind Gianna are characters that reference Bryant’s book series, which is called “The Wizenard.”